-Éxamination of interpretive, critical, and rhetorical approaches to communication and advocacy; includes hermeneutics, ethnography, and cultural studies.
+Examination of interpretive, critical, and rhetorical approaches to communication and advocacy; includes hermeneutics, ethnography, and cultural studies.

-COM 515 Ethical Issues in Communication (3) once a year
+COM 515 Ethical Issues in Communication (3)

 Variable topics course examining the ethical issues or concerns related to communication.
 Course may examine research, theory, and/or practice.
 Prerequisite: COM 502.